A Basic Guide to Purchasing a Vinyl Cutter for Signmaking

 - A media cut-off feature allows you to begin each job with a clean straight edge, reducing material waste.
 It also reduces the risk of damage to the platen caused by taking a blade to the front of your plotter.
 This nifty function is found in Vinyl EXPRESS Q Series, Graphtec FC 8000/FC8600, and Roland GX Pro vinyl cutters.

 - Warranty coverage.
 In a perfect world there would be no warranties needed.
 But ice cream is still fattening, we still have rainy days and Mondays, and vinyl cutters occasionally malfunction.
-That’s why all of our cutters come with warranty coverage ranging from six months to four years depending on the model.
+That’s why all of our cutters come with warranty coverage ranging from six months to three years depending on the model.
 You can generally find the basic warranty listed at the bottom of a specifications chart.
 However, if you purchase a starter package from SignWarehouse, part of the increased value of opting for package level two or higher is an extra year of warranty coverage.